-Global Opportunities for the Long-Term Development of the ASGM Sector
+Global Opportunities for the Long-Term Development of the ASGM Sector (2018-2023)

 In Burkina Faso, the AGC is working to bring positive changes to the country’s artisanal gold sector in innovative ways.
 The project will help the country to significantly reduce mercury use in ASGM mining and improve the lives of miners, in part, by developing responsible gold value chains that provide better incomes and opportunities to miners while incentivizing responsible ASGM production.
 Working with our local and international partners, the AGC will help to develop new financial tools that will allow miners to sell gold more directly to the domestic and international market while capturing a greater share of the value of the gold they produce.
 Increased revenues and state financing programs will allow miners to reinvest some of their profits in their operations and their communities to achieve positive social and environmental change.
 At the same time, the project will help to improve and where necessary, develop policy tools and local capacities to manage mercury use and steer the sector towards greater responsible gold production.
 Finally, we will build on the past success of our pilot mercury-free processing system in Zopal, by developing new programs to train miners in mercury-free techniques and supporting the replication of mercury-free systems across the country.
 Partners: GEF, UNIDO, the Burkina Faso Ministry of Mines and Energy Burkina Faso Ministry of the Environment, Argor Herraeus.
 This project is currently in the project design phase and is expected to begin in 2018.

-Reducing Mercury Use and Release from Artisanal and Small-Scale Gold Mining in Sub-Saharan Africa
+Reducing Mercury Use and Release from Artisanal and Small-Scale Gold Mining in Sub-Saharan Africa (2015-2017)

 This project builds on the successes of previous projects conducted by the AGC in West Africa.
 The successful installation of pilot mercury free processing systems in Zopal in Burkina Faso and Bantako in Senegal in 2014/15 has led to the development of this current West African project.
 In Senegal, this project focuses on maintaining the operational successes of the Bantako system by providing further miner training, both to the existing operational team, and to neighbouring miner groups to increase exposure and capacity in mercury free practices.
 A supply chain component will ensure the legal and transparent delivery of gold produced from the pilot system to international markets.
 In Guinea the project aims to produce national ASGM inventory estimates, and includes a scoping and feasibility component to assess the potential for future technical interventions.